metarhia/impress/README.md

   serialization); JSONP (for cross-domain requests); CSV; HTML (aor any extension unknown for IAS) for AJAX server-side HTML rendering; JSTP (for JavaScript Transfer Protocol)
-  - Server server-side simple templating with caching, data structures iterators and personalization based on user groups
+  - Server-side simple templating with caching, data structures iterators and personalization based on user groups
   - Serving static files with in-memory preprocessing: gzipping and HTTP `if-modified-since` support with HTTP 304 "Not Modified" answer; memory caching and file system watching for cache reloading when files changed on disk;